fumifumikurikuri0425/PES-js-app/README.md

 # Getting Started PES App

-These scripts are used for client side.
+These programs are used on the client side.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About PES App

-A potential energy surface (PES) describes the energy of a system, especially a collection of atoms, in terms of certain parameters, normally the positions of the atoms.
+A potential energy surface (PES) describes the energy of a system, especially a collection of atoms, in terms of certain parameters.

 This app can draw beautiful PES and search EQ and TS.